 - Mix in capers and olives with the tomato sauce.

-- Add the cream or milk.
+- Add parmesan cheese.
 Season with salt and pepper to taste.

-- Add the spaghetti to the tomato and cream sauce and mix well.
+- Add the spaghetti to the tomato sauce and mix well.

-- Garnish with the tomato sauce you had reserved and sprinkle with cheese.
+- Garnish with basil and the tomato sauce you had reserved.
 Serve with green salad.